come-maiz/tangamandapio/posts/travis-snap-testing.md

 works as expected.
 That is, our automated user acceptance test.
 IPFS has a CLI client, so we can just run commands and verify outputs with grep.
 Or we can get fancier using [shunit2](https://github.com/kward/shunit2) or [bats](https://github.com/sstephenson/bats/).
-But the basic idea is to add to the Travis script something like this:
+But the basic idea would be to add to the Travis script something like this:

 ```
 [...]